universalanalogue/U-U-C/README.md

 5) Enjoy

-Dedicated to those whose tireless war on inapropriate use of the cat command inspired this wonderful program.
+Dedicated to those whose tireless war on inappropriate use of the cat command who inspired this wonderful program.